-Graphene isn’t the only 2D structure that is out there; silicon has an alternative with silicene, with research suggesting, that it has similar capabilities of graphene with the added bonus of the familiarity of using silicon.
+Graphene is not the only two-dimensional (2D) structure that exists.
+Silicon has an alternative with silicene, with studies indicating that it has capabilities similar to that of graphene, with the added benefit of the familiarity of utilizing silicon.

-This 2D structure is a molecular combination of molybdenum and sulfur and actually shows capabilities that could be more appropriate than graphene and silicon.
-MoS2 is made up of a single atomic layer of molybdenum between two single layers of sulfur.
+While studies are still ongoing with silicene, molybdenum disulfide (MoS2) appears to be a possible rival to graphene.
+This 2D structure is a molecular amalgamation of sulfur and molybdenum and truly has capabilities that could be more suitable than silicon and graphene.
+MoS2 is composed of one atomic layer of molybdenum between two single layers of sulfur.

-MoS2 also has a low coefficient of friction and robustness making it an exciting prospect for all types of electronics, optics, transistor and flexible display applications.
+In addition, MoS2 is robust and has a low coefficient of friction, making it an interesting prospect for all kinds of transistors, optics, electronics, and flexible display applications.

-Rather than get mixed up in a battle of the 2D structures, researchers from the École polytechnique fédérale de Lausanne (EPFL) in Switzerland have developed a way of combining both graphene and MoS2 to create a more effective memory storage to rival flash.
+Instead of getting mixed up in the war between the 2D structures, scientists from the École polytechnique fédérale de Lausanne (EPFL) in Switzerland have come up with a new technique to integrate both MoS2 and graphene to produce a memory storage that is effective enough to rival flash.

-With the potential capabilities of being faster than, and possessing greater power than ,silicon, the team at EPPFL replaced silicon with molybdenite.
-The molybdenite has graphene electrodes beneath the layer as well as having layers of graphene on top of the device.
-This would capture the electrical charge, storing memory.
+With the promising capabilities of having greater power than (and being faster than) silicon, the EPPFL researchers substituted silicon with molybdenite.
+The molybdenite has graphene electrodes under the layer and also has graphene layers on top of the device.
+This would store memory by capturing the electrical charge.